ClusterHQ/flocker/docs/installation.rst

 .. literalinclude:: ubuntu-install.sh
    :language: sh

-You can download and run it manually, or just do:
+Save the script to a file, and then run it:

 .. code-block:: console

-   alice@mercury:~$ curl http://docs.clusterhq.com/ubuntu-install.sh | sh
+   alice@mercury:~$ sh ubuntu-install.sh

 The ``flocker-deploy`` command line program will now be available in ``flocker-tutorial/bin/``: